 \subsubsection{Unsupervised Diverse Colorization}

-Cao~\etal~\cite{cao2017unsupervised} proposed the utilization of conditional GANs for the diverse colorization of real-world objects\footnote{Code is available at https://github.com/ccyyatnet/COLORGAN}.
-In the generator of the proposed GAN network, the authors employed five fully convolutional layers with batch normalization and ReLU.
-To provide continuous conditional supervision for realistic results, the grayscale image is concatenated with every layer of the generator.
-Furthermore, to diversify the colorization outputs, noise channels are added to the first three convolutional layers of the generator network.
-The discriminator is composed of four convolutional layers and a fully-connected layer to differentiate between the fake and the real values of the image.
+Cao~\etal~\cite{cao2017unsupervised} proposed the use of conditional GANs for the diverse colorization of real-world objects\footnote{Code is available at https://github.com/ccyyatnet/COLORGAN}.
+In the generator of the GAN network, the authors employed five fully convolutional layers with batch normalization and ReLU.
+Every generator layer concatenates the grayscale image to provide continuous conditional supervision for realistic results.
+Furthermore, noise channels are added to the first three convolutional layers of the generator network to diversify the colorization outputs.
+Four convolutional layers and a fully connected layer make up the discriminator, distinguishing between the image's fake and real values.

 During the convolution operations, the stride is set to $1$ to keep the spatial information the same across all layers.
 The performance of the proposed method was assessed using the Turing test methodology.
-The authors provided questionnaire surveys to 80 subjects asking them 20 different questions regarding the produced results for the publicly available LSUN bedroom dataset~\cite{yu2015lsun}.
-The proposed model obtained a convincible rate of $62.6\%$ compared to $70\%$ for ground-truth images.
+The authors provided questionnaire surveys to 80 subjects, asking them 20 questions regarding the results produced for the publicly available LSUN bedroom dataset~\cite{yu2015lsun}.
+The proposed model obtained a convincing rate of $62.6\%$ compared to $70\%$ for ground truth images.
 Additionally, a significance t-test generated a p-value of 0.1359, indicating that the generated colorized images are not significantly different from the real images.

-For implementation, the authors opted for the Tensorflow framework.
-The batch size was selected as 64 with a learning rate of 0.0002 and 0.0001 for the discriminator and generator, respectively.
+For implementation, the authors opted for the TensorFlow framework.
+The authors selected a batch size of 64 and a learning rate of 0.0002 and 0.0001 for the discriminator and generator, respectively.
 The model was trained for 100 epochs using RMSProp as an optimizer.
-The output of the network is 64$\times$64 in size.
+The network's output is 64$\times$64 in size.